eru-iluvatar/GW2CombatMode/README.md

 Can I use it?
 =============

 Right now, the goal is to test the tool with a limited number of people to make sure all the T's are crossed.
-Feel free to contact me for a beta
+An installer is available and will auto-update when new builds are available.

 At this point, feedback from people that use non-US keyboards and non-standard GW2 installs (e.g. Steam) would be most welcome.